mountaincorgi/digithai-challenge/README.md

 ## Notes

 * Alternatively can run on a VSCode devcontainer.
 I've included my own VSCode devcontainer and launch configurations.
+After starting the devcontainer the window may need to be reloaded for the VSCode extensions to install correctly.
 * Pre-commit is set up to run linting and formatting hooks inside the devcontainer.
 * I've used factory_boy for tests because it's what I'm most familiar with at the moment.